FREE Shipping on orders over $999

 Concrete-colored surface mount ceiling tiles can give you the cooling effect of concrete but in a lightweight panel that is installed quickly and easily.
 Installing a ceiling that mimics the appearance of concrete creates the industrial style you're looking for with the additional benefits of acoustic support, as they absorb sound that concrete spaces can't while blending in with your overall design.

-3. Reinvigorate the past with white tincraft
+3. Reinvigorate the past with white tincraft, tin ceilings

 Room with white tincraft ceiling